Coordinator & Nursing Mother Responsibilities

 The coordinator’s role is generally limited to keeping the room clean and facilitating room access.
 Specifically, it is helpful for the coordinator to:

-• As needed, update the online room description by emailing Work-Life at worklife@mit.edu.
+• As needed, update the online room description by emailing worklife@mit.edu.

-• On request, provide the room key or access code to mothers wishing to use the room, together with information about how to schedule time, if necessary (bulletin board, Google calendar, etc.).
+• On request, provide the room key or access code to mothers wishing to use the room, along with information about how to schedule time, if necessary (bulletin board, Google calendar, etc.).

 • Adapt the User Responsibilities guidelines above as needed to reflect the specific requirements of your lactation room (e.g. contact information, scheduling instructions), and post them in the room or distribute them to users.